Prescriptions

 Regular Medicine: Your doctor might tell you to take some medicine all the time.
 You’ll usually get this medicine every month.
 But, you still have to visit your doctor once in a while.
 They need to make sure the medicine is working well for you.
 Your doctor will tell you how often you should come for these visits.

-Now, you need to ask on our website, visit the clinic, or use one of the other methods explained below.
+Now, you need to ask on our website, visit the surgery, or use one of the other methods explained below.
 This helps us make sure we give you the right medicine.
 It’s safer for you and lets us take better care of you.
 With this change, our team can spend more time helping people in person.

 How to order your repeat prescription.